ZoteTheMighty/roact-patterns/gamepad/README.md

 	c.
 Sets initial selection according to rule provided with `setSelectionRule`

 ## Future Development
 The tools provided by these navigation solutions should make some navigation paradigms easier to implement.
 In particular, the example provided shows a reasonable implementation of a view pager, with support for changing views with left and right bumpers.
-It also includes a component with a variable-length list of buttons, which connects those buttons together using First Class Refs.
+It also includes a component with a variable-length list of buttons, which connects those buttons together using First-class Refs.

 Other patterns may be more or less difficult than the ones implemented here.
 Further investigation is needed to identify missing features or shortcomings.
 Below is a short list of any currently known issues.